The Handiwork of the BPA Hit Man

 Dear Reader: I wrote the initial version of this essay in the early 1990s, as a kind of diary entry, as I tried making sense of what I had survived.
 Writing about the corporate hit man who was sicced on Dennis's company in Seattle was so emotionally draining that I stopped writing in my diary for six months.
-It is only in 2014, as I ready my big essay for publication, that I decided to finally rewrite this essay, to bring it into alignment with how I write today and with my site as it exists in 2014.
+It is only in 2014, as I readied my big essay for publication, that I decided to finally rewrite this essay, to bring it into alignment with how I write today and with my site as it exists in 2019.

 In Seattle in 1985, as Dennis was attempting to carpet Puget Sound with his heat pump and was expecting a tickertape parade from the electric companies, as he was bringing the energy conservation to Washington that the electric companies said they desperately needed, some shadowy interests began scuttling his business deals.
 Dennis had no idea whom it could be.
 Just as he put together a deal with a finance company outside of Western Washington, in Spokane, to avoid whoever was killing his deals, the electric companies unmasked themselves as Dennis's secret assailants.